Simonjohanning/EnergyEconomicLab_Playground/README.md

 ## User Manual

-While being an experimental project / playground, and thus not intended for users other than the core developer, I can't prevent you from trying it out yourselves, so the Angular-generated readme information for the usage of the software is put in the [userManual](respective documentation).
+While being an experimental project / playground, and thus not intended for users other than the core developer, I can't prevent you from trying it out yourselves, so the Angular-generated readme information for the usage of the software is put in the [[userManual]].